ddolab/computing-resources-guide/README.md

 <a name="interactive-jobs"></a>
 ### Interactive jobs
-Interactive sessions are useful for debugging and testing your code and maybe if you only have to run one particular instance of optimization/simulation problem, but you need to make sure the terminal is active all the time; hence not recommended for the last task (batch jobs are more suitable).
-To start an interactive session, you can use the following command:
+Interactive sessions are useful for debugging and testing your code.
+It can also be used in projects that only require running a single instance of an optimization or simulation problem.
+However, it's essential to ensure that the terminal remains active throughout.
+Therefore, it is not recommended for projects requiring multiple (often significant) runs of optimization/simulation model (see [batch jobs](#batch-jobs)).
+To initiate an interactive session, you can use the following command:

 To start an interactive session, you can use the following command:
 ```
 srun -N 1 --ntasks-per-node=4  --mem-per-cpu=1gb -t 1:00:00 -p interactive --pty bash
 ```
+Flag `-p` specifies the partition you want to use.
 More info on interactive jobs can be found [here](https://www.msi.umn.edu/content/interactive-queue-use-srun).

 <a name="batch-jobs"></a>
 ### Batch jobs